vipwangtian/consul/website/source/docs/guides/acl.html.md

 2. It is recommended that each client get an ACL agent token with `node` write privileges for just its own node name, and `service` read privileges for just the service prefixes expected to be registered on that client.

-3. [Anti-entropy](/docs/internals/anti-entropy.html) syncing requires the ACL agent token to have `service` read privileges for all services that may be registered with the agent, so generally an empty `service` prefix can be used, as shown in the example.
+3. [Anti-entropy](/docs/internals/anti-entropy.html) syncing requires the ACL agent token to have `service:write` privileges for all services that may be registered with the agent, so generally an empty `service` prefix can be used, as shown in the example.